 On June 18, 2011, WN donated its introductory Boeing 737-300 to the Frontiers of Flight Museum to commemorate the 40th anniversary of the airline’s first service.
 The -300 model started operations in 1984 when the carrier incorporated other Boeing 737s to carry out long-haul operations.

 Sometime later, the Dallas-based Museum would transform the aircraft into a premier historical exhibit called The Spirit of Kitty Hawk.
 Visitors can go aboard the plane for a cabin tour enhanced with an interactive exhibition of memorabilia and original art.

 The Spirit of Kitty Hawk features items from the personal collections of WN’s founder, Herb Kelleher, and of the first female president of a major US airline, Colleen Barrett, among other memorabilia.

 Southwest Airlines has become a major player in air transport thanks to its innovative model that has reshaped the way we travel today.
-Check out our latest issue, and learn more about the successful history of the airline.
+Check out Airways Magazine’s May/June 2021 issue, and learn more about the successful history of the airline.